hyeoption/itl/NODE_UPDATE_GUIDE.md

-# 🔧 Node.js Update Guide for Hwarang Logistics Project
+# 🔧 Node.js Update Guide for ITL Logistics Project

 ## 🚨 Current Issue
 Your current Node.js version (v10.15.3) is too old for modern React/Next.js development.
 We need to update to Node.js v18+ LTS.